 To learn more about birth control visit a Teen Clinic or your local health centre.

-- Is there birth control for males?
+- Is there birth control for someone who has a penis/males?

 Yes, males or any person with a penis can use condoms for birth control.
 Condoms block sperm from entering another person’s body.
 They also have the added protection of being the only method of birth control that also provides protection from STIs and HIV.